 Cheapest non-owner car insurance companies in South Carolina

-Auto-Owners is the cheapest non-owner car insurance in South Carolina, with rates averaging $126.
-The second most affordable option in South Carolina is Geico, with an average rate of $270.
+The cheapest non-owner car insurer in South Carolina is Auto-Owners, with rates averaging $126.
+The second cheapest South Carolina non-owner insurer is GEICO.
+Average rates are $270.

 CompanyAverage annual premiumAverage monthly premium